Terms of the Hunt

 Recommended Caliber: On Sheep and Caribou, we recommend .270 or larger calibers, with the flat shooting characteristics of the .30 caliber magnums being the most commonly used.
 Examples: .270 Win; .280 Rem; 7mm Mag; .28 Nosler; .300 WSM; .300 Win.
 Mag.; .300 RUM. etc

-Bullets: NO BERGER BULLETS!!!
+Bullets: Quality bullets are more important than the caliber in most cases.
+NO BERGER BULLETS!!!
 Many years and instances of poor bullet performance tell us not to use them for Alaskan game.
-Hornady ELD, Swift Sirocco, & Nosler all make great long range shooting bullets that perform best on the Alaskan Game.
+Barnes, Hornady ELD, Swift Sirocco, & Federal all make great long range shooting bullets that perform best on the Alaskan Game.
+Bring 2 boxes of shells, one to take with you out to spike camp, and the other to leave at base camp in case we need to fly you out more ammo.